 In everyday language we think of investment as buying a share or another financial asset.
 But in economics it specifically means expenditure on this infrastructure (known as fixed capital) as well as spending on increases in inventory.

 The difference between the everday and the economic meaning of the term investment can get very confusing.
 If you buy a financial asset such as a share in a company, you are not investing you are saving – to access your savings you sell the asset, and you hope that it increases in value by more than the interest you could have earned from a bank.
 But by saying that we invest in financial assets, it can create the illusion that this expenditure will lead to proper investment in the economic meaning of the word.
-In fact, economists say that financial markets intermediate saving to investment.
+Indeed, economists say that financial markets intermediate saving to investment.
 But the vast majority of trading in financial markets is trading in what economist Steve Keen calls second-hand assets.
 Investment only takes places when a firm issues a new asset and then uses the proceeds for investment expenditure.

 All the frenetic demand for assets simply pushes up asset prices, causing the recurrent bubbles we’ve come to know and love.
 And because financial assets are overpriced, the fundamental value of our savings tied up in those assets (such as pension funds) is far less than we think – but we only get to find out when the next crash wipes the value off those funds.
 Meanwhile, those inflated prices soak up our savings without redistributing them back to the real economy through investment, productivity falls and our economy slows down.
 (The constant attention to the dynamics of saving in the Models section of the blog, referred to above, was to lay the foundation for understanding these dynamics.)